2graphic/graph-interpreter/design_document.md

 # Background
 ## Domain Specific Graphic-Based Languages

-A domain specific graphic-based language (DSGL) is a programming language that can be described in terms of nodes and edges (a mathematical graph) that is created to solve a problem in a specific domain.
+A domain specific graphic-based language (DSGL) is a programming language that can be described in terms of nodes and edges that is created to solve a problem in a specific domain.
 A DSGL consists of a grammer and an interpreter.
 The grammar is a description of valid programs for the interpreter and is written in the graph meta-language.
 The interpreter runs valid graphs by feeding them input and producing output.

 For example, the traditional circuit drawings used in electrical engineering present one example of a DSGL.
 In this instance, the nodes would be the various electrical components such as resistors, capacitors, and inductors while the edges represent wires connecting the components.
 Some inputs that might be used in this system could be an input voltage/current in the case that the circuit being represented was part of a larger circuit.
 Operations that can be performed on circuits might be simply reporting a particular output voltage/current at particular points, evaluating the stability of the system, etc.